varigence/docs/bimlstudio/release-notes/bimlstudio-2019.1.md

 * Fixed bug where `Container` property `TransactionOption` was being evaluated as an object rather than an `int32`.
 * Fixed typo in `MergeJoin` error message.
 * Added fix to correctly emit `BlobColumns` in `BufferWrapper.cs` for ScriptProjects.
+* Added SqlServer 2019 support.
+* Added SSIS 2019 support.
+* Removed `Codepage` property from FlatFileFormat Columns, as the codepage gets set on the `FlatFileFormat` and is not configurable at the column level.
+* Fixed bug in `GetQuerySchema()`, where column nodes were not correctly reading `ComputedText` and `IsNullable` properties.

 ## BimlStudio Improvements
 * Removed the live assets checkbox from the logical view as it was confusing and no longer valuable for modern users of BimlStudio.